cs50nestm/cs50labs/stack/README.md

 Similarly, with stacks, the last element inserted will be the first element retrieved.
 We'll refer to this pattern of insertion and retrieval as **"last-in, first-out,"** or **LIFO** for short.

-A stack's two primary operations are called `push` and `pop`. push places a new element on the top of the stack (like a dining hall's tray or a function's stack frame), and pop retrieves the topmost element from the stack, decrementing the stack's size in the process.
+A stack's two primary operations are called `push` and `pop`. `push` places a new element on the top of the stack (like a cafeteria's tray or a function's stack frame), and `pop` retrieves the topmost element from the stack, decrementing the stack's size in the process.

 Like queues (and unlike arrays), stacks typically don't allow access to elements in the middle.

 One of the most basic sorting algorithms is **bubble sort**.
 Bubble sort works by comparing two adjacent numbers in the list, and **swapping** them if they are **out of order**.